Celestialme/Nixos-Gui/README.md

 Gui application to manage NIXOS build.
 # usage
 ### packages section
-you can search for packages. you can mark them (they will be added to configuration.nix) or you can download directly (nix-env -iA will be used)
+you can search for packages. you can mark them (they will be added to configuration.nix using rnix ast) or you can download directly (nix-env -iA will be used)
 ### options section
 you can manage your options from there. changed will update configuration.nix accordingly.
 Application will ask for manual revision of configuration.nix before update.
 ### system section